apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Warner Bros.
-Discovery’s Max Details 2024 European Rollout Plans**
+**Jordan facing GOP holdouts in speaker race, Democrats trying to get Jeffries elected**

-You can read more about it [here](https://www.hollywoodreporter.com/tv/tv-news/hbo-max-europe-2024-rollout-mipcom-1235619251/).
+You can read more about it [here](https://www.youtube.com/watch?v=vj-M-y0Zn8M).

 ## Requirements
 - Python 3.8